Summer Clinical Research Workshop

 *Concurrent enrollment in a UCSF/UC Berkeley (UCB)-sponsored residency or post-doctoral fellowship program that is recognized by the UCSF Office of Graduate Medical Education; or a registered student in one of the professional schools or graduate programs at UCSF/UCB (in a program other than the TICR Program); or individuals who hold full-time salaried UCSF/UCB faculty, academic or staff positions.
 Individuals will be asked to provide proof of UCSF/UCB status.

-To apply for this course, please fill out and submit the application below.
-The deadline for application is July 15, 2019.
+To apply for these courses, please fill out and submit the application below.
+The deadline for application is July 11, 2022.
 Only one application needs to be completed for all courses desired during the quarter.

 The application is best completed using the latest version of Firefox, Chrome or Safari.